joelek/bonsai/readme.md

 An error is thrown when the index is out of bounds.

+#### Filter

+The states of an array may be filtered into a new array through the `filter(predicate)` method.

+* The `predicate` argument must be used to specify the predicate deciding which elements to keep and which to discard.

 #### First

 The first element may be retrieved through the `first()` method.